 In 1978, the station switched its network affiliation from CBS to ABC.

-WTEN is an ABC television network affiliate in the nation’s 58th largest market, serving Albany, Schenectady, Troy, Saratoga and surrounding communities.
-All together, the station’s total viewing audience consists of more than 500,000 households (1.3 million people).
+WTEN is an ABC television network affiliate serving Albany, Schenectady, Troy, Saratoga and surrounding communities.
+Altogether, the station’s total viewing audience consists of more than 500,000 households (1.3 million people).
 A total of 14 counties are served, 12 of which are in Upstate NY, one in Vermont and another in Massachusetts.

 In December 2013, NEWS10 ABC began providing various services to FOX23.
-As a result, the station is able to provide 8 ½ hours per day of news Monday to Friday between the two stations.
-NEWS10 ABC on FOX23 can be viewed at 10 p.m. on WXXA throughout the week.
+As a result, the station is able to provide 10 hours per day of news Monday to Friday between the two stations.
+NEWS10 ABC on FOX23 can be viewed in the morning, at 7 p.m. and at 10 p.m. on WXXA throughout the week.